 As a big urban centre and the capital of Cuba, catcalling is the most predominant in Havana (even for men), so you might want to dress more modestly if this makes you uncomfortable.
 You should also avoid wearing flashy or designer items.
 While pickpocketing isn’t particularly rife, you’re more likely to get pickpocketed in Havana than anywhere else in Cuba.

 What to wear in Trinidad Cuba

 Trinidad has somewhat of a ‘resort’ vibe, given that it’s such a popular tourist destination, and it’s the one place where I felt most comfortable to get out my summer dresses.
 It also feels very safe at night; in fact, it’s virtually empty when you get out of the central area of Plaza Mayor.
-This is the sort of place where you can put your maxi dresses, flowery shirts and sundresses into action without turning heads.
+This is the sort of place where you can wear your maxi dresses, flowery shirts and sundresses without feeling like a spectacle.